Inside North Korea

 The orphanage features a pool area for the children, who live and study in the complex.

-Young boys practice a drum routine that they will perform during International Children's Day in June.
+Young boys practice a drum routine that they will perform during International Children's Day.

 Toy rocket launchers sit ready for children to play with.